quilime/pi-stop-motion-rig/README.md

 ## Installation

-For this example, we are using a Raspberry Pi 3

-Install 32 Bit Rasbian OS
+For this example, we are using a Raspberry Pi 3, 32 Bit Rasbian OS

 Install dependencies